ScottyLabs/course-api/README.md

 Field       | Type      | Description
 ------------|-----------|------------
-instructors | [String]  | List of last names of instructors of the meeting. name        | String    | The lecture's identifier.
+instructors | [String]  | List of last names of instructors of the meeting. name        | String    | The meetings's identifier.
 Typically a capital letter or something like "Lec 1". times       | [time]    | List of meeting times for the meeting.
 See below for description of a time object.

 A time has the form: